awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 To use field\-level encryption, link a configuration to a cache behavior for a distribution by adding the configuration ID as a value for your distribution\.
 Note that the Viewer Protocol Policy and Origin Protocol Policy must be HTTPS in order for you to link a configuration to a cache behavior\.

-For more information, see [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md)\.
+For more information, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.

 ## Decrypting Data Fields at Your Origin<a name="field-level-encryption-decrypt"></a>